zaryif/ForensicSteganographySuite/COMPLETE_PROJECT_HISTORY.md

 | **Entropy Detection** | Uniform entropy across entire file | ✅ Protected |
 | **Metadata Analysis** | All EXIF/metadata stripped | ✅ Protected |
 | **Visual Inspection** | No visible artifacts in output | ✅ Protected |

 ---

+## Anti-Forensic Technical Deep Dive

+### The Mathematics of LSB Steganography
+Least Significant Bit (LSB) steganography works by replacing the last bit of a color channel or audio sample with payload data.

+In a standard PNG:
+- A single pixel has 3-4 channels (R, G, B, and sometimes Alpha).
+- Changing the LSB of a channel (e.g., from `11010010` to `11010011`) shifts the value by only 1 part in 256.
+- This color shift is mathematically undetectable to the human eye.

+### Why CSPRNG is the "Silver Bullet"
+Standard random functions (like `Math.random()`) are pseudo-random and follow predictable cycles.
+A forensic investigator can use **chi-square analysis** to find areas that look "too orderly."

+By using `window.crypto.getRandomValues()`, I ensure that the noise injected into the vault follows no detectable pattern.
+Every single unused bit is a cryptographic coin toss, ensuring the file's entropy signature is uniform from start to finish.

+---

+## Operational Security (OpSec) Best Practices

+To achieve the highest level of security, I recommend following these OpSec protocols:

+1. **Air-Gap Protocol:** Disconnect all network interfaces before executing the Web Vault.
+2. **Volatile Memory Only:** Whenever possible, use the vault within an OS running entirely from RAM (e.g., Tails) to ensure no traces remain on the physical drive.
+3. **USB Protocol:** Keep vault files stored on encrypted, hidden USB partitions.
+4. **Camouflage:** Use cover images that are visually "complex" (nature photos, crowded cityscapes) rather than flat colors to make the LSB noise blend even more naturally.

+---